-Some of the technologies that shall have to be promoted and developed will benefit other sectors of society, for instance the quest for high magnetic fields through solenoids has many similarities with ongoing developments in the medical fields, in material science and in energy production.
-These aspects will be properly integrated and developed within this study, and reports will analyse the possible impact on adjacent fields. .
+Some of the technologies that shall have to be developed will benefit other sectors of society, for instance the quest for high magnetic fields through solenoids has many similarities with ongoing developments in the medical fields, in material science and in energy production.
+These aspects will be properly integrated and developed.